Skip to main content

 Process

-• A process is an active instance of that program running in memory — it has its own CPU registers, stack, and current execution point
+A process is an active instance of that program running in memory.
+It has its own CPU registers, stack, and current execution point.

 Problem